Student Savvy

 Inside my binder, I also had TONS of schedule and planning pages.
 I would have a weekly planner for my program assignments and a separate weekly planner for my classroom placement.
 There were binder tabs and divider pages for every subject.
 I used different sections for student case study assignments, my portfolio, and the CalTPA tasks (a teaching requirement only in California).

-includes all the resources I mentioned above.
+The Ultimate Kit for Student Teaching includes all the resources I mentioned above.

 This kit includes: